|

 we will reign with Him.
 But if we deny Him, He will deny us. |

-2 Timothy
+—2 Timothy

 2:12 |

-That is, when we cease to affirm
+sin after our baptism.
+That is, those who cease to affirm their baptismal

-into hell to escape it.
+into hell to flee from it.

-God doesnt do it to us,
+God doesn’t do it to us,

 we do it to ourselves.